 To provide members of the Marquette and surrounding community with a direct means of contacting MUPD, the university maintains Blue Light and Service Phones.
 Blue Light Phones, most frequently recognized by blue lights on the top of the phones, and Service Phones, most frequently recognized by red labels, are placed in university buildings, apartments, parking areas and near-off-campus areas.
 Video cameras are located throughout campus and in the near-campus neighborhood.
 They are linked to the Command Information Center in MUPD and are used to help monitor suspicious behavior and document activity in a given area.

-New this year, MUPD now offers a free safety app, EagleEye, as an added layer of security.
+MUPD also offers a free safety app, EagleEye, as an added layer of security.
 Available for download from the Apple App Store and Google Play for Android, the EagleEye app features a mobile Blue Light feature, which allows users to press a button in the app that connects them directly to MUPD; a Friend Walk feature, which allows students to track their friends’ locations from point A to point B; and a variety of other safety and security features.

 A wide variety of crime prevention and safety awareness programs are made available to groups that are interested in promoting safety.
 Popular topics include self-defense, personal safety, sexual assault prevention and alcohol awareness.
 Numerous brochures, a newsletter and crime statistics are readily available to provide information.